-Condition and context-The District did not issue its financial statements until over 3 years after fiscal year-end because of internal control weaknesses described in items 2014-01 through 2014-05.
+Condition and context-The District did not issue its financial statements until over 2 years after fiscal year-end because of internal control weaknesses described in items 2015-01 through 2015-05.

-Effect-The District's financial statements were not issued in a timely manner as required by A.R.S. §41-1279.07(C).
-In addition, the District's budgeted expenditure limitation report was not issued with 9 months after fiscal year-end.
+Effect-The District's financial statements were not issued in a timely manner as required by A.R.S. §41-1279.
+07(C).
+In addition, the District's budgeted expenditure limitation report was not issued within 9 months after fiscal year-end.